guayabas/Add_Skirt_To_STL_Solution/README.md

 Notice the following
 1. I am fetching the `getScaleFactor()` of the `CADModel` object since I need to rescale the geometry to *fit* in the display window.
 2. I am using a common **perspective projection** with 45 degrees of field of view and keeping the aspect ratio not distorted
-3. It might seem wasteful the transformation I have for the *view matrix* (`Rx`, `Ry`, `Tx`, `Ty`, `Tz`) but in the final code I added (which is not show in above snippet) a trackball camera view where you can rotate with the left button mouse, pan with the right button mouse, and zoom in | out with the scroll wheel
+3. It might seem wasteful the transformations I have for the *view matrix* (`Rx`, `Ry`, `Tx`, `Ty`, `Tz`) but in the final code I added (which is not show in above snippet) a trackball camera view where you can **rotate with the left button mouse, pan with the right button mouse, and zoom in | out with the scroll wheel**

-And just as a sanity check I decided to open other STL files to see how such geometries such look.
+And just as a sanity check I decided to open other STL files to see how such geometries look.
 <p align="center"><img src="./OutputImages/34hTjVSKJv.png"></p>

-Now I have a setup to start creaing the skirt of the STL file
+Now I have a setup | graphical output to start creating the skirt of the STL file.
 </details>

 <details><summary>Finding the edge boundary</summary>